 On the oversaturated market of the travel business, how is it possible to attract new customers, and, what’s more important, to turn them into your regular clients?
 As you may have already guessed from the article’ title – a travel app may be a great solution.
-But how will it benefit you, which essential features should it contain and, finally, how to make a traveling app itself?
+But how will it benefit you, which essential features should it contain and, finally, how to make a travel app itself?
 All of these questions are covered further on.

 Benefits from a travel app

 Whether you are in traveling business (travel agency, hotel, museum etc.) or just a developer, your interest towards such app may differ, and a lot.
 Thus, it may bring you direct and indirect benefit.
+And knowing how to make a travel app is a necessity.

 For example, if you own a travel agency, your app should, first of all, provide comprehensive services for your clients, so they could stay satisfied with your services, in the end.
 The app’s aim is not to provide you with the income, but to be a support for your main business.
 That is an indirect benefit, which may be represented as: